S. C. Jamir: Nagaland State Legislature

 In October 1972, Jamir was arrested along with former Nagaland Chief Minister T. N. Angami, and others on the charges of complicity in the assassination attempt on Hokishe Sema in August.
 The incumbent Chief Minister Hokishe Sema refused to set up an enquiry committee to investigate the details that led to the arrest.
 Jamir along with others were released when the police could not find sufficient evidence to press charges.
 Jamir alleged that the confessional statement that led to his arrest was "prepared" by some interested officials "to meet their selfish end."

 Jamir served as Chief Minister of Nagaland five times (1980, 1982–1986, 1989–90 and 1993–2003).
-For his first two terms he was a member of the Progressive United Democratic Front, but by 1989 his party merged with the Indian National Congress.
-His tenure as the Chief Minister of Nagaland is considered as the longest, from 1993 to 2003.
+For his first two terms he was a member of the Progressive United Democratic Front, but by 1989 his party had merged with the Indian National Congress.
 He was a member of the Rajya Sabha from Nagaland for the term 1987–1992, but resigned in 1989.

-During the 1991 Indian general election, Jamir directly blamed the incumbent Nagaland Chief Minister Vamüzo Phesao for the ban imposed on National Socialist Council of Nagaland (NSCN) suggesting that it could not have been promulgated without the consultation of the state government.
+During the 1991 Indian general election, Jamir directly blamed the incumbent Nagaland Chief Minister Vamüzo Phesao for the ban imposed on National Socialist Council of Nagaland (NSCN), suggesting that it could not have been promulgated without the consultation of the state government.
 The central government headed by Vishwanath Pratap Singh had outlawed the NSCN along with United Liberation Front of Asom on 28 November 1990.
 Vamüzo denied that he was ever consulted on the matter.
 On another occasion, Jamir reteriated that the Naga political problem needed all sections of the Naga people to come together for a durable solution.
 "No solution was possible through a piecemeal approach," he added.